Soil Health & Erosion Prevention

 Example Projects

-- Converting and/or reducing pesticide and nutrient applications to promote soil health & water quality in agricultural run off
+- Reduce pesticide and nutrient applications to promote soil health & improve water quality of agricultural run off

-- Establishing perennial grasses to promote deep rooted structure within the soil
+- Establish perennial grasses to promote deep rooted structure within the soil